-• Sole proprietorship (self-employed individual);
+• a sole proprietorship (self-employed individual);

-• Company (with or without legal personality).
+• a company (with or without legal personality).

-• The number of individual involved;
+• the number of employees;

-• The financial contribution of the partners;
+• the financial contribution of the partners;

-• The most appropriate tax regime;
+• the most appropriate tax regime;

 The Main Characteristics of a Sole Proprietorship and a Company